Tutorial: Investigate risky users

 The investigation priority score is based on security alerts, abnormal activities, and potential business and asset impact related to each user to help you assess how urgent it is to investigate each specific user.

-If you click on the score value for an alert or an activity, you can view the evidence that explains how Cloud App Security scored the activity.
+If you select the score value for an alert or an activity, you can view the evidence that explains how Defender for Cloud Apps scored the activity.

-Every Azure AD user has a dynamic investigation priority score, that is constantly updated based on recent behavior and impact, built from data evaluated from Defender for Identity and Cloud App Security.
-You can now immediately understand who the real top risky users are, by filtering according to Investigation priority score, directly verify what their business impact is, and investigate all related activities – whether they are compromised, exfiltrating data, or acting as insider threats.
+Every Azure AD user has a dynamic investigation priority score, that is constantly updated based on recent behavior and impact, built from data evaluated from Defender for Identity and Defender for Cloud Apps.
+You can now immediately understand who the real top risky users are, by filtering according to Investigation priority score, directly verify what their business impact is, and investigate all related activities – whether they're compromised, exfiltrating data, or acting as insider threats.

-Cloud App Security uses the following to measure risk:
+Defender for Cloud Apps uses the following to measure risk:

 The alert score represents the potential impact of a specific alert on each user.
 Alert scoring is based on severity, user impact, alert popularity across users, and all entities in the organization.